Project Intake Form Best Practices + Examples

 3. Project intake forms allow for automation that make the service delivery cheaper for agencies, creating leaner business operations.

-What is a project intake form?
+What is a project intake process?

 1. It brings consistency